 The scene opens with Theseus, Duke of Athens, and Hippolyta, Queen of the Amazons, discussing their upcoming wedding.
 Theseus eagerly anticipates their nuptial day, counting down the days with palpable excitement.
 Hippolyta, though quieter, seems accepting of their union, albeit with a touch of melancholy, perhaps reflecting the circumstances of their courtship – a conquest rather than a courtship of equals.

 The impending wedding serves as a backdrop against which the other conflicts of the play unfold.
-It is a symbol of order and societal expectation, a framework that highlights the disruptive force of passionate, rebellious love.
+Now, it is a symbol of order and societal expectation, a framework that highlights the disruptive force of passionate, rebellious love.
 The audience understands that this is not merely a personal union, but a political and social event, setting the standard of order against which the lovers' desires will rebel.

 The Entrance of Egeus and the Lovers' Dilemma